HADRIAN V TWIN FULLY GUIDED & SUPPORTED TOUR

 5* 2017 prices include a mesh riding jacket, EVIP ZERO theft & damage waivers and fuel and oil

 Supplementary Liability Insurance also available at £15 or £20 per day.

 When you are going to be riding in hot temperatures, you may wish to consider our mesh and hyperkewl products to help keep you cool

 Optional Milwaukee and Harley Davidson Museum Trip: 2 days/2 nights: £350.00 per person sharing a room.
 Single £500

 Day 17: Chicago, IL– Milwaukee, WI

-Our adventure continues as we head over to Union Station to catch a train ride along the shores of Lake Michigan and into Wisconsin to Milwaukee.
-We’ll be back at The Best Western Hillside tomorrow night, so feel free to leave your large bags with the bell desk, & just take an overnight bag to Milwaukee, where we’ll check into the famous Iron Horse Hotel.
+Our adventure continues as we drive you to Milwaukee.
+We’ll be back in Chicago tomorrow night, so feel free to leave your large bags with the bell desk, & just take an overnight bag to Milwaukee.
 Entrance to the HD Museum is included, giving you as much time as you like to visit the hallowed ground of the Harley-Davidson motorcycle museum, and gain a fascinating insight into this iconic institution.

 Day 18: Milwaukee, WI – Chicago, IL

-You’ll have free time this morning to look around Milwaukee, before heading back to Chicago on the train around noon.
+You’ll have free time this morning to look around Milwaukee, before heading back to Chicago in the afternoon.
 Upon arrival, you’ll have time to relax or enjoy a walk along the river or Navy Pier, before meeting up for the last time with tour members before returning home tomorrow.